Getting the Most Out of Delighted

 When you use trends, not only will you be able to zero in on feedback surrounding an area of interest, but you’ll also have a clear view as to how this is affecting your survey metrics (ex.
 NPS) and ultimately your organization.

-Sometimes a customer will leave a vague comment or no comment at all.
-A great way to provide more color to a score is to look for any tell-tale interactions with the customer, prior to them responding to a Delighted survey.
+Sometimes a customer will leave a vague comment or no comment at all!
+A way to provide more color to a score is to look for any tell-tale interactions with the customer prior to them responding to a Delighted CX survey.

 Customizing the experience based on the score given